FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 #### Grouping

-Preferred is that a group starts with a documentation block `/**` with an `@name` command and an `@{` grouping command on the next line.
+Special documentation comments can be used to indicate that some group of functions, variables, etc. are all part of some single conceptual grouping.
+A best practice is to start a group with a documentation block `/**` with an `@name` command and an `@{` grouping command on the next line.
 The group is ended with `/// @}`.

 Often, FreeCAD source files contain grouping commands with normal comments instead of documentation comments, such as `// @{` and `// @}`.
 Since these comments are not documentation comments, this usage is incorrect and can lead to issues in rendering the documentation.
+This usage should be avoided in new code, and corrected when encountered.

 ```c++